dxos/dxos/docs/content/tutorial/party.md

 description: Add a space for sharing data
 ---

-A Party is the DXOS element responsible for sharing content between invited members.
+A Party is the DXOS element responsible for sharing content among the invited members.
 Each Party is identified by a `publicKey`.

 ## Create a Party

-In this example, we use Parties to create a Task List that we'll share and invite other peers to read and then collaborate on.
+In this example, each Party will represent a Task List that we'll share and invite other peers to collaborate on.

-Party creation is handled through the `Echo` object that is contained by the `Client` instance.
-After creating the party, set the title property through the `setProperty` function.
+Party creation is handled through the `client.echo` object.
+After creating the party, we need to set the title property through the `setProperty` function.

 Let's create a new dialog component to handle this logic: